ClearMeasure/HipChatConsole/README.md

 #Usage

+Below are the currently supported commands.

+## Help

-? - shows the list of supported commands and how to use them
+Shows the list of supported commands and how to use them

+    ?

+## Get rooms

-getrooms - gets a list of rooms
+Gets a list of rooms

+    getrooms

+## Send

-send - sends a message
+Sends a message

+    send from:CmBot notify:true roomid:123456 message:Hello world!